2021-2022 School Year

 $600 monthly tuition and $180 annual supply fee

-We provide all documentation and attendance records to make the end-of-year annual assessment effortless.
+We provide families with a complete portfolio including all book lists, documentation and attendance records to make the end-of-year annual homeschool evaluation effortless.

 Learning Benefits of Outdoor Classrooms